 While it is necessary to find meaning in our suffering, and being on a merry-go-round of bad relationships is suffering, suffering is never anyone’s purpose in life.
 No one is born to suffer.
 You are born to be happy.
-This kind of philosophy falls into the category of a natural health way of viewing life.

 Finding Meaning, Purpose, and Ultimate Happiness

 If you’re reading this article then you already know that happiness is to be found within.
 What you may not know is that you cannot have feelings of happiness at the same time that you are feeling isolated and alone.
 Meaning, happiness, and purpose are interwoven with feelings of belonging.

 No one would argue that the great philosopher, physician, humanitarian, and Nobel Peace Prize Laureate Dr. Albert Schweitzer lived a meaningful and mostly happy life.
 He wrote about and lived by a philosophy he called, “Reverence for Life.”
 Reverence for life simply acknowledges the fact that all beings have an innate will-to-live.
 Humans, monkeys, mice, even bacteria all have a will-to-live.